 - As a final debt financing to carry the company through the immediate period before an initial public offering or an acquisition.

 - To carry distressed companies while searching for an acquirer or a big investor.

 Where Can You Get A Bridging Loan?

-What is the Interest on a Bridge Loan?
+What is the Interest on a Bridging Loan?

 Bridging loans carry a higher interest rate as compared to a conventional loan and it typically comes with arrangement fees of 1 percent of the sum advanced, plus interest of about 1 percent a month.
-A bridge loan is typically good for a six month period, but it can extend up to 12 months.
-Most of the bridge loans carry an interest rate roughly 2% above the average fixed rate product and come with equally high closing costs.
+A Bridge loans is typically good for a six month period, but it can extend up to 12 months.
+Most of the Bridge loans carry an interest rate roughly 2% above the average fixed rate product and come with equally high closing costs.